-COM\ 171 Fundamentals of Human Communication (COM 101)
+COM 171 Fundamentals of Human Communication (COM 101)

 Develops effective communication skills through a balance of theory and practice in interpersonal, small group, and public speaking contexts.
 Stresses verbal and non-verbal communication, critical listening, and the processes of preparing and delivering oral presentations.
 Prerequisite: Sufficient score on placement test.
-Developmental students should not take COM\ 171 unless they have successfully completed ENG\ 043 and/or ENG\ 063 or ESL\ 169 and ESL\ 161 with a grade of "C" or better.
+Developmental students should not take COM 171 unless they have successfully completed ENG 063, ESL 161 and ESL 178 with a grade of "C" or better (or instructor recommendation).
+(If students place into both ENG 063 and ENG 073 or ENG 082, they must successfully complete both with a grade of "C" or better).

-COM\ 172 Interpersonal Communication (COM 109)
+COM 172 Interpersonal Communication (COM 109)